Tcknepper/AutomationFramework/README.md

 Automation Framework

-I created this project as a way to showcase my knowledge of Selenium, by creating a working framework that could be used to test a website for functionality.
+I created this project as a way to demonstrate my knowledge of Selenium by creating a working framework that could be used to test a website for functionality.
 I have worked as an intern in the Software Quality Assurance field and while it was very interesting to me I was more interested in the Automation side of QA.
 So, after obtaining a degree I set out to learn the necessary components to be qualified to perform